nextcloud/documentation/admin_manual/auth_ldap.rst

 For performance reasons a cache has been introduced to ownCloud.
 He we store all users and groups, group memberships or internal userExists-requests.
-Since ownCloud is written in PHP and each and every page rerquest (also done by Ajax) loads ownCloud and would execute one or more LDAP queries again, you do want to have some of those queries cached and save those requests and traffic.
+Since ownCloud is written in PHP and each and every page request (also done by Ajax) loads ownCloud and would execute one or more LDAP queries again, you do want to have some of those queries cached and save those requests and traffic.
 It is highly recommended to have the cache filled for a small amount of time, which